sufyansalim/colors-app/README.md

 # The Color App

 >A cross between flatuicolors and materialuicolors.
-Users can copy colors from palettes and create new color palettes, can also make colors lighter and darker by using the slider.
-When creating palettes one can also drag colors around and sort them however they like.

 ![COLOR](colorapp.png)